hadley/adv-r/c-interface.md

 * the old api defined in `Rdefines.h`
 * esoteric language features that are rarely used

-It focusses mainly on section 5.9, "Handling R objects in C", considerably expanding it, and providing many more examples.
+It focusses mainly on section 5.9, "Handling R objects in C", considerably expanding with many more examples.
 The main point of the guide is to help you read and understand R's C source code.
 It will also help you write your own C functions, but for anything more than the simplest function, we recommend using C++ and Rcpp.

 All examples in this chapter use the `inline` package - this makes it extremely easy to get up and running with C code.
 Make sure you have it installed and loaded with the following code: